nikic/nikic.github.com/_posts/2012-01-19-Careful-XDebug-can-skew-your-performance-numbers.markdown

     Scenario 1 on 5.4.0 with XDebug disabled: 2.8629820346832 seconds
     Scenario 2 on 5.4.0 with XDebug disabled: 3.0883010864258 seconds

 And here the numbers are now actually turned around.
-PHP 5.4 got some optimizations that actually made the seconds variant slower.
+PHP 5.4 got some optimizations that made the seconds variant slower.

 Another example: Micro benchmarking
 -----------------------------------

 As pointless as they are, people still love micro benchmarks, I do too.
 You'll find lots of blog posts comparing the performance of something vs. something else.
-The problems is: Most of these are done on development machines, with XDebug enabled.
+The problem is: Most of these are done on development machines, with XDebug enabled.

 As an example this recent [blog post about the performance of exceptions][4] will serve.
 Here are